d-mon-/mongoose-mongodb-forceServerId/README.md

 ```

-And, you can FINALLY store documents without _id with mongoose by [using the parameter **{_id:false}** when you design your schema!](http://mongoosejs.com/docs/guide.html#_id) But, like I said earlier, you shouldn't do it if you don't know how your application will evolve ;)
+And, you can FINALLY store documents without _id with mongoose by [using the parameter **{_id:false}** when you design your schema!](http://mongoosejs.com/docs/guide.html#_id) But, like I said earlier, you shouldn't do it if you don't know how your application will evolve.

+In conclusion, {_id:false} should be use only when you deal with embedded documents/model in mongoose.

 ## what if I want to insert an ObjectId when {_id:false} is set